Slevinski/slevinski.github.io/series/infrastructure-and-program/entries/infrastructure-core-and-philanthropy/essay.md

 Smaller gifts can still be useful if they are tied to concrete continuity or access tasks.

+## Gift and donor safeguards

+No public donation solicitation should begin unless a legal receiving pathway exists through a host institution, fiscal sponsor, nonprofit, or other accountable structure.

+Gift acceptance policy, restricted versus unrestricted gift terms, reporting obligations, and conflict-of-interest handling belong with that receiving structure.

+Donors should not control research conclusions, community review outcomes, technical validity, spelling or language authority, or the governance of affected communities.

 ## Relationship to grants

 The strongest funding model is layered.